Robin DiAngelo: Education and career

-DiAngelo received her Ph.D. in multicultural education from the University of Washington in 2004, with a dissertation entitled "Whiteness in racial dialogue: a discourse analysis".
+DiAngelo received her Ph.D. in multicultural education from the University of Washington in 2004, completing a dissertation titled Whiteness in racial dialogue: a discourse analysis.
 Her Ph.D. committee was chaired by James A. Banks.

-In 2007, she joined the faculty of Westfield State University, where she was named an associate professor of multicultural education in 2014.
-She resigned from her position at Westfield in 2015.
-She now holds the position of affiliate associate professor of education at the University of Washington.
-She was granted two honorary doctoral degrees from Starr King Seminary (2019) and Lewis & Clark College (2017).
+In 2007, she joined the faculty of Westfield State University, where she was named associate professor of multicultural education in 2014.
+She resigned in 2015.
+She now serves as affiliate associate professor of education at the University of Washington.
+She holds honorary doctoral degrees from Starr King Seminary (2019) and Lewis & Clark College (2017).